-Under the supervision and with the participation of our management, including our Chief Executive Officer and Chief Financial Officer, we conducted an evaluation of the effectiveness of our internal control over financial reporting based on the framework in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO").
+With the above improvements in place, under the supervision and with the participation of management, including our Chief Executive Officer and the Chief Financial Officer, we conducted an evaluation of the effectiveness of our internal control over financial reporting based on the framework and criteria established in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO").
 This evaluation included review of the documentation of controls, testing of operating effectiveness of controls and a conclusion on this evaluation.
-Based on this evaluation, management concluded that a material weakness exists in our internal control over financial reporting as described below.
-A material weakness is a deficiency or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of our annual or interim financial statement will not be prevented or detected in a timely basis.
+Based on this evaluation, management concluded that our internal control over financial reporting was effective as of December 31, 2016.